bdashore3/Asobi/README.md

 - RPC on mac: Used for Discord to show that you're using Asobi
 - Find in page: Adds the ability to search for content in a webpage

+## Building from source

+If you have Xcode, you can build Asobi from source and run it on your device.

+There are two branches in the repository:

+- default: The stable branch.
+Is parallel to the App Store version of Asobi.
+- next: The development branch.
+May contain breaking changes and is frequently force pushed to.

+Xcode builds are ran at your own risk and are not guaranteed to get support in the event of an app crash!

 ## Contribution

 If you have issues with the app: